 Bride who was diagnosed with breast cancer a WEEK before her wedding kept it a secret from her guest

-Here's beautiful bride Charlotte in Closer magazine, on sale in Germany!
-She was diagnosed with breast cancer a WEEK before her wedding, so she decided to keep it a secret from her guests... #breastcancer#checkyourbreasts #raisingawareness
+Beautiful bride Charlotte was diagnosed with breast cancer a WEEK before her wedding, so she decided to keep it a secret from her guests.
+I wrote her story for Bella magazine, on sale TODAY! #breastcancer #checkyourbreasts#raisingawareness

 A bride was a week from walking down the aisle when she was given the devastating news that she had breast cancer.

 Charlotte Drake chose to go ahead with her big day but only told her fiancé Luke, 32, her parents, sister and bridesmaids about her diagnosis.

 Now, after finishing treatment, the 34-year-old is just about to celebrate her first Mother’s Day with seven-month-old Henry, who she and Luke conceived through IVF.

 Charlotte, who lives in Oxfordshire, said: ‘I still can’t quite believe I had cancer.
 When I was diagnosed I was 30, had no family history, I didn’t smoke, rarely drank and was very healthy.

 ‘I remember thinking at least if I die everyone will have seen me at the wedding looking the best I was ever going to look.
 I would be going out with a bang.’